 - Saratoga Drive (San Mateo)

-- Bay Road (Redwood City, San Mateo County and North Fair Oaks)
+- Bay Road (Redwood City and San Mateo County)

 - East Bayshore Road (East Palo Alto)